MicrosoftDocs/azure-stack-docs/azure-stack/mdc/operator/azure-stack-backup-enable-backup-console-tzl.md

 ---
 title: Enable backup for Azure Stack from the administrator portal - MDC
 description: Learn how to enable the Infrastructure Backup Service from the administrator portal so that Azure Stack can be restored in case of failure.
-For Modular Data Centers.
+For a Modular Data Center.
 services: azure-stack
 documentationcenter: ''
 author: sethmanheim